Frank Sinatra and Jewish activism: 1970s-1990s

-In 1975 Sinatra performed at the Jerusalem Convention Center; this concert was released as the album Sinatra: The Jerusalem Concert.
+In 1975, Sinatra performed at the Jerusalem Convention Center; this concert was released as the album Sinatra: The Jerusalem Concert.

-According to George Jacobs, his valet, "We often returned to Israel, which Mr. S decided was his favorite country".
-In 1995 Sinatra marked his 80th birthday with various celebrations, including a trip to Israel on his private plane together with several close friends, including Lee Iacocca and Walter Matthau.
+In 1995, Sinatra marked his 80th birthday with various celebrations, including a trip to Israel on his private plane together with several close friends, including Lee Iacocca and Walter Matthau.
 An entourage of some 100 participants spent time with him in Eilat, after which they toured Jordan and Egypt.